 I can’t say that I’ve always wanted to be a photographer, but as a teen I’d I find myself spending hours dedicated to finding the perfect subject, the perfect time, or the perfect lighting.
 When I graduated high school, I contemplated pursuing a career in photography; however, "the what-ifs" took hold - what if I’m not good enough? what if I can't find a job?
 If there is one thing I've learned in becoming a photographer it is that you make things happen.
 Photographs aren't taken they are made, success in life doesn't happen; it is made.

-I retain useless pieces of data like iron fillings to an electromagnet – but unlike a magnet I can't turn it off.
-Growing up I knew I was not like the other kids.
+I retain useless pieces of data like iron fillings to an electromagnet.
+Growing up, I rapidly discovered I was not like the other kids.
 I was small for my age and often teased for being a know-it-all and a literalist.
-As a result of my grade-school experiences, I trained myself to become banal and vanilla.
+As a result of my grade-school experiences, I trained myself to become banal and vanilla, for camouflage.
 I desperately wanted to fit in by blending in.
 In college, I studied photography, attempting traditional tropes such as portraiture but gravitating towards the abstract.
 I determined my world deserved more flavor than I was allowing.
 I call my style "Non-Fiction Photography" - I embraced my proclivities and here we are, I primarily photograph patterns, places, and products.

 Thank you for your patronage.